We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Another benefit is moisture retention.
 Mulch will help your soil retain moisture, which means you will not have to water as often.
 Your plants will be happier if they experience less drought conditions.

-For us northern gardens, it will also help retain heat and allow the soil to warm up more quickly, which results in happy plants!
+For us northern gardens, it will also help retain heat and allow the soil to warm up more quickly.
+This especially helps in northern soils, which are comparably cooler, which results in happy plants!

-When it comes to subarctic growing, research has shown that mulch is critical to the health and success of many types of plants.
+When it comes to subarctic growing, our research and experience has shown that mulch is critical to the health and success of many types of plants.
 Warm weather plants, such as tomatoes, peppers and cucumbers will greatly benefit from greater soil warmth and reward you with better harvests.

 Lastly, mulch can often be an attractive addition to your garden.
 At a minimum, the reduction of weeds will certainly lend itself to making your garden more attractive overall.